Skip to main content

 Memory Architecture Config

-A versioned YAML configuration (MACA) that controls storage, ingestion, and retrieval behavior.
-Each Instance has its own config with an independent approval workflow.
-Synap generates the initial MACA from the Use-Case Markdown file you upload at instance creation — the more detail you provide there, the better the starting configuration.
-See Memory Architecture Configuration and Use-Case Markdown.
+The per-instance Memory Architecture Configuration (MACA) that controls how memories are extracted, stored, and retrieved.
+Synap generates it automatically from the Use-Case Markdown file you upload at instance creation — the more detail you provide there, the better the starting configuration.
+See Customized Memory Architectures and Use-Case Markdown.

 Memory Store